RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_subscription.md

 layout: "rediscloud"
 page_title: "Redis Cloud: rediscloud_subscription"
 description: |-
-  Subscription data source in the Redis Cloud Terraform provider.
+  Flexible Subscription data source in the Redis Cloud Terraform provider.
 ---

 # Data Source: rediscloud_subscription

-!> **WARNING:** This resource is deprecated and will be removed in the next major version.
-Switch to `rediscloud_flexible_subscription` or `rediscloud_active_active_subscription` (incoming)
+This data source allows access to the details of an existing Subscription within your Redis Enterprise Cloud account.

-The Subscription data source allows access to the details of an existing subscription within your Redis Enterprise Cloud account.
+-> **Note:** This is referring to Pro Subscriptions only.
+See also `rediscloud_active_active_subscription` and `rediscloud_essentials_subscription`.

 ## Example Usage

-The following example shows how to use the name attribute to locate a subscription within your Redis Enterprise Cloud account.
+The following example shows how to use the name attribute to locate a flexible subscription within your Redis Enterprise Cloud account.

 ```hcl
 data "rediscloud_subscription" "example" {
   name = "My Example Subscription"
 }
 output "rediscloud_subscription" {
   value = data.rediscloud_subscription.example.id
 }